 Engaging in physical activity like walking, horseback riding, or kayaking can help patients relax and express their most profound emotions.
 Adventure therapy also helps patients develop trust, connections, and friendships through hands-on activities that can be applied to recovery.
 Adventure therapy encourages patients to recover simply by doing.

-With the right amount of dedication and determination, recovery as possible.
-This will help carry patients through several various addiction therapy programs, which will allow them to learn new tools they can apply to real life.
-When the time finally comes to transition to the real world, these skills will help them maintain a healthy, happy lifestyle free from addiction.
+With the right amount of dedication and determination, recovery is possible.
+This will help carry patients through several various addiction therapy programs.
+This will, in turn, allow individuals to learn new tools that they can apply to real life.
+When the time finally comes to transition to the real world, these skills will help such individuals maintain a healthy, happy lifestyle that’s free from addiction.
 Do not wait any longer to get the help you need.
 Contact our specialists at Harmony Ridge today!